shagabutdinov/sublime-enhanced/readme-usage.md

 ##### Goto anything

 Primary file navigation tool is "goto anything..." that are mapped under "f1".
-It's default sublime's tool that are extended a bit by "goto-anything-enhanced" plugin.
+It's default sublime's tool that are extended by "goto-anything-enhanced" plugin.
 This tool provides ability to quickly open any file using fuzzy search.
 This feature should be used in the case if file name is known prior to manual file system navigation.